-- when they are in possession of price-sensitive or 'inside' information or Oliver's is in possession of price-sensitive or 'inside' information and has notified them they must not deal in Oliver's securities; - on a short-term trading basis (which excludes exercising rights under an equity plan and electing to immediately sell those Shares issued on exercise of the rights).
+- when they are in possession of price-sensitive or 'inside' information or Oliver's is in possession of price-sensitive or 'inside' information and has notified them they must not deal in Oliver's securities; or - on a short-term trading basis (which excludes exercising rights under an equity plan and electing to immediately sell those Shares issued on exercise of the rights).

-In addition, Key Management Personnel as defined in the Policy must not deal in Oliver's securities during closed periods, being between 1 January and one business day after the announcement by the Company of its half year results and between 1 July and one business day after the announcement by the Company of its annual results (except in exceptional circumstances) and such other periods as determined by the Board.
+In addition, Key Management Personnel as defined in the Policy must not deal in Oliver's securities during closed periods, being between 1 January and one business day after the announcement by the Company of its half year results and between 1 July and one business day after the announcement by the Company of its annual results (except in exceptional circumstances and then only with Board written permission) and such other periods as determined by the Board.